 I asked about the butter tart menu as well as the rest of the menu for the café.
 “Butter tarts are the core of our business with 30-40 different varieties.
-The top three sellers are the classic raisin/pecan, salted caramel with sea salt, and dark chocolate and the turtle tarts.”
+The top three sellers are the classic raisin/pecan, salted caramel with sea salt, dark chocolate and the turtle tarts.”

-The bakery and café is open for breakfast with coffee/tea, biscuits, date squares, and other treats, as well as for lunch with soup, sandwiches, quiche, tourtiere, house salads, and more.
+The bakery and café are open for breakfast with coffee/tea, biscuits, date squares, and other treats, as well as for lunch with soup, sandwiches, quiche, tourtiere, house salads, and more.
 While the menu changes regularly throughout the season, here is a typical offering.

-I learned and what is really great, is that The Queen’s Tarts, will take special orders.
+I learned and what is great, is that The Queen’s Tarts, will take special orders.
 While I was interviewing Tammy and Aaron, another downtown business called and put in an order for several dozen butter tarts for an event they were hosting.

 “Our coffee is another aspect of the café we would like to promote.
 We roast our own ethically sourced beans.
 Right now, we have three different roasts.
 The beans are then ground, right before brewing.
-We also brew our own teas for iced tea,” said Aaron.
+We also brew our teas for iced tea,” said Aaron.

-Both told me their future plans include increasing their product offering.
+Both told me their plans include increasing their product offering.
 One day they would like to expand with a patio out front and get a liquor license.